 Which brings us to…

 The campaign in question is Cadbury’s “Chocolate Charmer”.
-You may or may not have seen it, but you can do so below:

-Cadbury only invested 7% of its budget into online advertising.
+Here’s the kicker – Cadbury only invested 7% of its budget into online advertising.

 That’s right, just 7%.